Search

 Inflation & stocks

-In the first half of 2022, the stock market, as measured by the S&P 500 index, fell by more than 20%, which officially made it a "bear" market.
-However, growth stocks, as measured by NASDAQ 100 index, fell by more than 30%.
+In the first half of 2022, the stock market, as measured by the S&P 500 index, fell by more than 20%.
+This officially made it a bear market.
+Growth stocks, as measured by NASDAQ 100 index, fell by more than 30%.
+However, in 2023, as inflation dipped below the highs of 2022, growth stocks began to outperform the broader market.
+This underscores the importance of diversification and a long-term outlook during challenging economic times.

 Inflation & bonds

 Some bonds and bond funds are affected more than others during periods of high inflation and rising interest rates.
 Typically, the longer the duration of the bond, the greater the interest rate sensitivity.
-Therefore, long-term bonds and bond mutual funds will generally suffer greater price declines than short-term bonds during high inflation.
+As a result, long-term bonds and bond mutual funds generally will suffer greater price declines than short-term bonds during high inflation.

 Inflation and TIPS

-Treasury inflation-protected securities (TIPS) can be a good investment choice during high inflation.
-These particular Treasury bonds are linked to the consumer price index, which means they adjust payments upward when inflation rises, while other types of bonds don't.
+Treasury inflation-protected securities (TIPS) can be a good investment choice to protect against high inflation.
+These particular Treasury bonds are linked to the Consumer Price Index, which means they adjust payments upward when inflation rises, while other types of bonds don't.
 Keep in mind, however, that falling inflation can have the opposite effect and reduce the value of TIPS.

 Inflation and real estate

-Inflation affects real estate primarily because of rising interest rates, which often accompany periods of high relative inflation.
+Inflation affects real estate primarily because of rising interest rates.
 When interest rates are rising, the prices for some asset classes, such as certain stocks and bonds, tend to fall.
 However, real estate is an asset class that can perform relatively well during inflationary, rising-rate environments.

 Why are people with savings hurt by inflation?

-Furthermore, higher inflation may translate to lower savings rates or cause more people to draw from their savings accounts to keep up with the rising costs of goods and services.
+Plus, higher inflation may mean you're not able to put as much money into savings or that you need to draw from your savings accounts to keep up with the rising costs of goods and services.

 How to protect your investments against inflation

-You may also reduce exposure to other investments, such as growth stocks and long-term bonds, which typically do not perform well during periods of high inflation.
+You also may reduce exposure to other investments, such as growth stocks and long-term bonds, which typically don't perform well during periods of high inflation.

 • TIPS